sourcegraph/handbook/content/departments/tech-ops/tools/endpoint-antivirus.md

 **What you can do prior to Workspace One Enrollment**:

-If you haven't done so already please configure your laptop in accordance with our Laptop Standards [here](../process/internal-security/index.md)
+If you haven't done so already please configure your laptop in accordance with our [endpoint standards](../process/internal-security/computer-standards.md)

 **How to Enroll in Workspace One for MacOS and Windows**